MicrosoftDocs/security/security-docs/operations/siem-xdr-overview.md

 [![Image of Microsoft Sentinel and XDR solution steps](./media/siem-xdr-solution.png)](setup-xdr-tools.md)

 ## Recommended training

+Training content focuses on general availability features, and therefore doesn't include content for the unified security operations platform, which is in Preview.

 |Training |[Connect Microsoft Defender XDR to Microsoft Sentinel](/training/modules/connect-microsoft-defender-365-to-azure-sentinel/)|
 |---------|---------|